Oklahoma QB Murray preparing for possible final home game

 OKLAHOMA DEFENSE

 The Sooners look to get back on track after giving up 46 points to Texas Tech and 47 to Oklahoma State.
 Kansas appears to be just what the doctor ordered.
-The Jayhawks rank ninth in the Big 12 in total offense.
+The Jayhawks rank ninth in the Big 12 in total offense and scoring offense.

 LOPSIDED SERIES